lashgar/ipmacc/README.md

-IPMACC translates and executes OpenACC for C applications over CUDA or OpenCL runtime.
-First, the framework translates OpenACC for C API to CUDA and OpenCL.
-Then, it compiles the CUDA/OpenCL code with the system compiler allowing the execution of application over CUDA or OpenCL -capable devices.
+IPMACC translates and executes OpenACC for C applications over CUDA, OpenCL, and Intel ISPC.
+First, the framework translates OpenACC for C API to CUDA/OpenCL/ISPC source.
+Then, it compiles the CUDA/OpenCL/ISPC code with the system compiler allowing the execution of application over CUDA or OpenCL -capable devices or SIMD of the CPU (using ISPC).

 IPMACC supports data, kernels, loop, enter, exit, and atomic directives.
 It also allows user-defiend data types and function calls within accelerator regions.
-We believe IPMACC is more of translator than a compiler, outputing the CUDA/OpenCL code which is equivalent to the input OpenACC code.
-It allows further optimization by CUDA developer.
+We believe IPMACC is more of translator than a compiler, outputing the CUDA/OpenCL/ISPC code which is equivalent to the input OpenACC code.
+It allows further optimization by expert developer.
 We believe there can be performed many optimizations in translations, and this is what we are looking forward to.
 Also IPMACC can be used as a framework for extending OpenACC framework and evaluating new directive/clauses.
 Please refer to Limitation section of this document to overview supported directives and API calls.

 # Getting Started:
 * Refer to docs/ipmacc-openacc.pptx to learn basics of OpenACC.